dhermanson/dotfilesv2/README.md

 # Derick's Dotfiles
-This repository contains my dotfiles
+This repository contains my dotfiles.
+I plan on merging this into my old dotfiles repository eventually and just re-versioning the old one.

 ## Requirements
 Git, to download this repository.
 I'm trying to automate as much as I can, including the homebrew installation.